MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-17-Medical/subjectgroup-ECFRdd4fdada2218b56-Specialty-Education-Loan-Repayment-Program/section-17.528.md

 (3) A full curriculum vitae.

-(The Office of Management and Budget has approved the information collection requirements in this section under control number XXXX-XXXX.)
+(The Office of Management and Budget has approved the information collection requirement in this section under control number 2900-0879)[85 FR 45535, July 29, 2020, as amended at 88 FR 13034, Mar.
+2, 2023]